Making Accurate Software Project Estimates

 There are plenty of methodologies in use today.
 Each has pros and cons.
 Somehow we need to figure out how to maximize the accuracy of our estimates so we can make good decisions.
 That doesn’t mean our estimates have to be accurate.
 They just need to be accurate enough that they’re useful.
 If you don’t understand estimation, you might assume that the estimates weren’t accurate because the team didn’t do a good job.
 They didn’t estimate correctly, or they didn’t execute on the project correctly.
 Beatings will continue until estimates improve.
 But estimates should never be used as a commitment.
 It’s a best guess based on the limited information we have today.
 When new information pops up, we have to allow estimates to be revisited.
 Anything else is expecting the impossible, which is a problem with leadership (not with the team).

-The Agile approach is much simpler than the popular function points analysis.
+Scrum's approach is much simpler than what we see in function points analysis.
 And I would say it’s much more trustworthy than magic tables with magic numbers.
 It gets the most bang for the buck (minimal effort with a reasonably high degree of accuracy).
 From an effort perspective, it doesn’t create a heavy-weight process for the teams to understand and use.
 The estimation piece of agile can actually happen very quickly once everyone understands the details of the work being estimated.
 It’s certainly better than pulling numbers out of thin air.
 Leveraging velocity does something very important: it brings historical data into the calculation.
 Every sprint, you recalculate your velocity.
 This is critical, because over time throughput changes.
 Teams that use FPA might derive their delivery rate from their previous project, which in some cases was several months ago.
 A lot has probably changed since then.
 My suggestion is for you to explore Agile and really put effort into understanding story points and velocity.
 Don’t fall back on estimating in hours just because that’s what you understand.
 I believe you will thank yourself later.